myungjinlee/GLYCO/README.md

        ```
        The output is "ave_ep_gly.txt"

- Please report any bugs or questions to Myungjin Lee, Ph.D. (myungjin.lee AT nih.gov)
+ Please report any bugs or questions to Myungjin Lee, Ph.D. (myungjin.lee@nih.gov)